Zinnnnie/hello-world/README.md

 # hello-world
 First repository
-Just a new user attempting new things
+Just a new user attempting new things - build a cat club